 c.
 Ankle Pumps-Pump foot/ankle up & down 20 times per waking hour.

 d.
-Range-of-motion-Unlock the brace and using your hands at your upper thigh for support and bend your knee and then straighten it.
+Range-of-motion-Using your hands at your upper thigh for support and bend your knee and then straighten it.
 You should spend approximately 10 minutes 3 times per day working on this.
-(If you had a PCL repair, you will not do this exercise)

 Follow-up